Aizu-x/WRO-2025/README.md

 # 🤖 Autonomous Robot for WRO 2025 - Future Engineers

 Welcome to the official repository for our **Autonomous Robot** project, built as part of our entry for the **WRO 2025 Future Engineers Competition**.
 This project showcases a self-driving robot capable of detecting colored zones, avoiding collisions, and intelligently navigating its environment — all under the constraints of time, resources, and technical challenges.
+(Made within a timeframe of 2 weeks)

 ## 🏁 Project Overview